natalieagus/50002/docs/Labs/lab5.md

 The following files inside your `/50002/` folder are what you're going to use for this lab:
 - `lab5_submit.uasm`

-Please submit all `*_submit.jsim` files by the due date to our Telegram bot (see course calendar), and do the lab questionnaire in eDimension as usual.
+Please submit all `*_submit.jsim` files by the due date to eDimension, and do the lab questionnaire in eDimension as usual.

 ## Related Materials
 The lecture notes on [Stack and Procedures](https://natalieagus.github.io/50002/notes/stackandprocedures) is closely related for this lab.
 Related sections include: